kashw2/AGOD/README.md

 Everything else can be installed by running
 ```
-npm install.
+npm install
 ```

 ---

 ## Usage

 AGOD works on a promise based system and as such returns a promise for all of it's calls to the API via Fetch as such you will need to use the 'then' method to return your result.
+This will be updated with documentation in future releases.

 #### Example